Round 1

 Concerns/Areas to Improve

-- Blocking technique consistency
+- Run blocking technique

-Dallas Cowboys Trade
+Anthony Hill Jr. - Dallas Cowboys Trade

 Strengths